 Even without this extensive knowledge, going to a doctor for your palpitations is the correct way to proceed.
 The doctor might identify any potential causes for these palpitations by listening for a murmur in the heart.
 Additionally, they might also order blood tests if the doctor suspects a thyroid imbalance, low potassium, or anemia.

 Another tool that’s often used for evaluating individuals suffering from palpitations is an electrocardiogram (ECG).
 Which you can monitor on your own with ECG devices and the help of your smartphone.
-They capture abnormal information from your heart and evaluates your normal heart rate and heart rhythm trend.
+They capture abnormal information from your heart and evaluate your normal heart rate and heart rhythm trend.

 How to Stop Heart Palpitations?